"I work with clients to disrupt their thinking; this generates new insights that help create more effective approaches to replace old patterns.”

 - Elena Jensen, Executive Coach

+I work with clients to create greater Self-Awareness: the cornerstone of Emotional Intelligence.
+This is the gateway to strengthening Social Awareness, Self-Management, and Relationship Management.
 Executive Coaching refers to the executive functions in the brain, not a position within an organization.
-They are the mental processes that underlie planning, focusing attention, and completing tasks.
-Many of us get stuck in a rut between the 'knowing' and the 'doing.’
-There can be a gap between our best intentions, and the actions that will achieve our goals.
-I work with clients to disrupt their thinking; this generates new insights that help create more effective approaches to bridge that gap.
+They are the mental processes that underlie focusing attention, planning, collaborating with others, and completing tasks.
+Many of us get stuck in a rut between the 'knowing better' and the 'doing better.’
+Our work is to refine your thinking; this generates new insights that help bring to light attainable ways of bridging that gap.

 I offer three-month coaching blocks.
 This succinct timeline is the forcing function that compels us to be intentional in our work together.
 Each of our sessions will result in a short homework assignment for you to complete before our following session.
 This is an integral piece that serves to move our conversations from theory to application.
 Our goal is to see you develop a self-sustaining skillset that will eliminate the need for my support over time.
 I work hard to be replaced by ‘the voice in your head.’